MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## FAQ

-### Why is my tenant required to have an Exchange Service subscription for this feature?
+### When I select "Microsoft Edge site lists" and try to create a new list, I get this error - "Request failed with status code 500".
+Why is that?

-This subscription ensures that the right backend association happens with your tenant immediately, which occurs when you first select Microsoft Edge site lists.
-When Exchange Services aren’t part of your subscription, the association request from the Microsoft 365 Admin Center will fail.
-An alert is sent to the provisioning system to address the problem.
-This will result in a three-day delay for you to use the experience.
+Microsoft Edge Site Lists stores its data and configuration in a service infrastructure that’s shared with enterprise cloud services such as Exchange Online, SharePoint Online, Teams, and Azure Active Directory.
+In rare cases, when Microsoft Edge site lists is the first feature to use this infrastructure, provisioning might take some time.
+In these cases, the initial request from the Microsoft 365 Admin Center will fail.
+When the request fails, an alert is sent to the provisioning system to address the problem.
+Typically provisioning completes in three days.
+Therefore, if you get this error, try again in a few days and create a new list.
+If you still can’t create a new list, or if you need urgent assistance, contact Microsoft Support.

 ### Can users who haven’t signed in to Microsoft Edge download the site list?